wolfdemn/postscraper/README.md

 # postscraper

-LinkedIn web scraper for scraping reposts.
+LinkedIn web scraper for scraping reposts using puppeteer.